denismacm/Team32_HomeShare/ReadMe.md

 On the invitations page, you can see a list of invitations you have received as well as the invitations you have sent.
 You will also have the freedom to be able to create more invitations to send others as well as edit invitations you may have sent. \
 Some features of invitations page are: \
 &emsp; &emsp;1.
-Clicking on any part of a invitation card except for the buttons will create a popup to show you more information about an invitation that was sent to &emsp;&emsp;&emsp; you. \
+Clicking on any part of a invitation card except for the buttons will create a popup to show you more information about an invitation that was sent to you. \
 &emsp; &emsp;2.
-Clicking on the message button on the invitation card will create a popup, allowing you to message and response the user who invited you, indicating that &emsp; &emsp;&emsp;you have accepted their invitation.
+Clicking on the message button on the invitation card will create a popup, allowing you to message and response the user who invited you, indicating that you have accepted their invitation.
 This will remove all other invitations from your invitations page, except for the ones you have created. \
 &emsp; &emsp;3.
 Clicking on the remove button on an invitation card will remove that invitation off your list of invites, indicating that you have rejected the invitation.
-If you &emsp;&emsp;&emsp; move to another page and come back, the invitation that you rejected will no longer be there. \
+If you move to another page and come back, the invitation that you rejected will no longer be there. \
 &emsp; &emsp;4.
 You can also filter through your list of invites using the two dropdowns above which allow you to: \
 &emsp;&emsp;&emsp; &emsp;1.
 Sort by Name, Gender, Class Standing, Distance in miles, Number of Bedrooms, Number of Bathrooms, Price, and Maximum Number of Roommates. \
 &emsp;&emsp;&emsp; &emsp;2.
 Sort the above in ascending and descending order. \